arx-tools/arx-level-generator/readme.md

 `graph/obj3d/textures/npc_human_base_lali_head.bmp`

-## Contributing notes
+## notes on formats

 make sure that all assets are lowercase

 jpg files should not be saved with progressive option

-bmp files should only contain 3x8bit channels, alpha channel should be removed
+bmp files should only contain 3x8bit channels, alpha channel should be removed (24 bit, not 32)

+audio should be Microsoft ADCPM